Context Engine

 )

-The in-memory stores require no infrastructure and are the default for development.
-Production stores require sagewai[memory] and sagewai[postgres] extras.
+Production stores require the sagewai[memory] and sagewai[postgres] extras.

 Lifecycle Management